siimasima7272/siimasima7272/README.md

 - 👋 Hi, I’m Sima Karimi
 - 👀  I’m interested in programming and web development.I graduated in Software Engineering and I've got my Ms in Artificial intelligence.
-I've got plans to pursue my studies in Data Science.
 - 🌱 I’m currently learning python and Data science.
 - 💞️ - 💞️ I’m looking to collaborate on related projects to python, front-end development, and data science